A.J. Brown Player Prop Bets for NFL Week 11 | Tennessee vs. Houston 11/21/2021

 Season Stats

+- Brown has racked up 41 receptions for 567 yards, best on his team, and three touchdowns.
+He has been targeted 69 times, and averages 56.7 receiving yards per game.

+- So far this season, 21.6% of the 319 passes thrown by his team have gone Brown's way.

-- With seven targets in the red zone this season, Brown has been on the receiving end of 14.6% of his team's 48 red zone pass attempts.
+- Brown has seen the ball thrown his way seven times in the red zone this season, 14.6% of his team's 48 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Texans.